skgabriel/paracomet/README.md

 ### Examples

-Our models infer about the social commonsense underlying narratives (i.e. reactions or changes in emotions of characters related to what would likely happen or have happened at a particular point in a narrative):
+Our models infer about the social commonsense underlying narratives (i.e. reactions or changes in emotions of characters related to what would likely happen or has likely already happened at a particular point in a narrative):

 |Story | Model Prediction          |
 |-----------|---------------------|